All About Bible Translations

 Since there are so many translations out there, it looks like making a new translation is something anybody can do - as if all you needed was a copy of the original manuscripts, a working knowledge of the languages they were written in, and enough free time to translate some 30,000 verses into a new language.
 However, it turns out that this isn't quite so simple.

-After the source material has been compiled, translators need to prepare a "style guide" of sorts.
+After compiling their source material, translators need to prepare a "style guide" of sorts.
 This is especially true for translations that are made using a large team of translators, as there are many different ways to translate a text and everyone involved needs to use the same method.
-These different methods are also why different translations have their own style - some translators attempt to translate things word for word, while others prefer to work thought for thought.
+These different methods are also why different translations have their own style - some translators attempt to translate things word for word, while others prefer to translate entire thoughts at a time.

-Once these two issues have been resolved, the actual translation work can begin.
-Depending on the number of people working on the project and the additional features included, this can take a very long time - some translations are the result of more than twenty years of effort!
+Once the source documents and style guide have been prepared, it's time for the actual translation work can begin.
+Depending on the number of people working on the project and the additional features included, this can take a very long time - in some cases, it's taken a team more than twenty years to produce a new translation!

-After the source material has been compiled, translators need to prepare a "style guide" of sorts.
+After compiling their source material, translators need to prepare a "style guide" of sorts.
 This is especially true for translations that are made using a large team of translators, as there are many different ways to translate a text and everyone involved needs to use the same method.
-These different methods are also why different translations have their own style - some translators attempt to translate things word for word, while others prefer to work thought for thought.
+These different methods are also why different translations have their own style - some translators attempt to translate things word for word, while others prefer to translate entire thoughts at a time.

-Once these two issues have been resolved, the actual translation work can begin.
-Depending on the number of people working on the project and the additional features included, this can take a very long time - some translations are the result of more than twenty years of effort!
+Once the source documents and style guide have been prepared, it's time for the actual translation work can begin.
+Depending on the number of people working on the project and the additional features included, this can take a very long time - in some cases, it's taken a team more than twenty years to produce a new translation!

 Is there a way to easily view the source material?

-Like other Bibles, interlinear Bibles can also be found online.
-My personal favorite is the one over at Bible Study Tools.com, which is an interlinear edition of the King James Version.
+, which is an interlinear edition of the King James Version.
 For an example of how these can be used, follow that link and compare the sources for John 8:58 with Exodus 3:14.
-These are two of the rare verses where the exact wording is considered important, and you'll see why when you compare them here.
+These are two of the rare verses where the exact wording is considered important, and maybe you'll see why when you compare them here.

 Interlinear Bibles can also serve another purpose - they can expose fraudulent translations.
 By making it possible for people to see the original, untranslated version of a verse, they can showcase situations where translators weren't faithful to the text.
-In fact, this is why I suggested comparing John 8:58 and Exodus 3:14 - it's plain from the original text that these verses are related, but there are groups out there who have altered their English Bibles to remove this important link.
-Some of these groups also provide their own interlinear Bibles, but since their interlinear Bibles contain only the New Testament, there's no "approved" way for their members to look up the original source for the verse in Exodus, and therefore no way to them to catch that the verses have been altered.
+In fact, this is why I suggested comparing John 8:58 and Exodus 3:14 - it's plain from the original text that these verses are related (the same phrase appears in both sources), but there are groups out there who have altered their English Bibles to remove this important link.

 I'll say it again, as it bears repeating: Be very wary of any group who tries to hide Scripture or claims there is some "secret" knowledge that only their members possess!
 Christianity is literally an open book!

 Interlinear Bibles can also serve another purpose - they can expose fraudulent translations.
 By making it possible for people to see the original, untranslated version of a verse, they can showcase situations where translators weren't faithful to the text.
-In fact, this is why I suggested comparing John 8:58 and Exodus 3:14 - it's plain from the original text that these verses are related, but there are groups out there who have altered their English Bibles to remove this important link.
-Some of these groups also provide their own interlinear Bibles, but since their interlinear Bibles contain only the New Testament, there's no "approved" way for their members to look up the original source for the verse in Exodus, and therefore no way to them to catch that the verses have been altered.
+In fact, this is why I suggested comparing John 8:58 and Exodus 3:14 - it's plain from the original text that these verses are related (the same phrase appears in both sources), but there are groups out there who have altered their English Bibles to remove this important link.

 I'll say it again, as it bears repeating: Be very wary of any group who tries to hide Scripture or claims there is some "secret" knowledge that only their members possess!
 Christianity is literally an open book!